MARCEL LAJOS (LAJKO) BREUER, FAIA (1902-1981)

 1958 - Recreational Apartments, Tanaguarena, Venezuela.
 Unbuilt.

 1958 - The Krieger House, 6739 Brigadoon Drive, Bethesda MD.
-Commissioned 1956.
+Commissioned in 1956.
 The landscape architect was Dan Kiley.
 The Kriegers lived there until 1964.
-Sold in 1990 to John G. Katinas.
-Placed on the National Register in 2007.
+Sold in 1990 at auction to John G. and Mary C. Katinas.
+Placed on the National Register of HIstoric Places in 2007.

-1958 - The John W. and Arlene P. Mellor House, 956 Snyder Hill, Ithaca NY.
+1958 - The John W. and Arlene P. Mellor House, 956 Snyder Hill Road, Ithaca NY.
 Bob Gatje was the project architect; Breuer was not really involved in the house.
 According to their son Mike, Arlene Mellor served as the general contractor coordinating construction.
-When the couple divorced, Arlene Mellor, moved to Florida.
+When the couple divorced, Arlene Mellor moved to Florida.
 Years later, she would return to Ithaca and rent the house.
 Sold in 2015 to Gordon and Spencer Woodcock.

 1959 - The Roy Halvorson Fishing Camp House, Dryberry Lake Island, Kenora, Ontario Canada.